You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 What are the generic sources for neratinib maleate and what is the scope of freedom to operate?

 Neratinib maleate is the generic ingredient in one branded drug marketed by Puma Biotech and is included in one NDA.
-There are ten patents protecting this compound.
+There are nine patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 One supplier is listed for this compound.
 There is one tentative approval for this compound.